 It’s in this spirit that I ask for your contribution this year-end.
-You can contribute online at NCSML.org/support.
+You can contribute online via our Support page.
 Gifts made prior to Dec.
 31 could provide you a tax benefit, and gifts of any size help prepare the NCSML for an even greater future.

 Whether you are passionate about your family’s history and culture, you want to impact your community, you value education for the next generation – or all three – you have the ability to make a difference today.
 Thank you for your commitment.

 PS: Please come visit us often.
 If I know that you are coming, I will have the coffee and “personally made” kolaches ready!